ibm-cloud-docs/satellite/data-security.md

 Removing personal and sensitive information is permanent and non-reversible.
 Make sure that you want to permanently remove your information before you proceed.
 {: important}

-**Is my data removed when I remove the location?**

-Deleting a location does not remove all information from {{site.data.keyword.satellitelong_notm}}.
+[Deleting a location](/docs/satellite?topic=satellite-locations#location-remove) does not remove all information from {{site.data.keyword.satellitelong_notm}}.
 When you delete a location, location-specific information is removed from the etcd instance that is managed by IBM.
-However, your information still exists in the {{site.data.keyword.cos_full_notm}} backup and can still be accessed by the IBM service team.
+However, your information still exists in the following places.

+* **Data that IBM manages**: A backup of the {{site.data.keyword.satelliteshort}} location is in {{site.data.keyword.cos_full_notm}} and can still be accessed by the IBM service team.
-**What options do I have to permanently remove my data?**

 To remove all data that IBM stores, choose between the following options.
 Note that removing your personal and sensitive information requires all of your {{site.data.keyword.satelliteshort}} locations to be deleted as well.
 Make sure that you backed up your data before your proceed.
   - **Open an {{site.data.keyword.cloud_notm}} support case**: Contact IBM Support to remove your personal and sensitive information from {{site.data.keyword.satellitelong_notm}}.
 For more information, see [Getting support](/docs/get-support?topic=get-support-using-avatar).
   - **End your {{site.data.keyword.cloud_notm}} subscription**: After you end your {{site.data.keyword.cloud_notm}} subscription, all personal and sensitive information is permanently removed.
+* **Cluster data in {{site.data.keyword.cos_full_notm}}**: When you create a {{site.data.keyword.openshiftlong_notm}} cluster, some cluster data is backed up to an {{site.data.keyword.cos_short}} instance in your account.
+To delete the data, review the [{{site.data.keyword.cos_short}} documentation](/docs/cloud-object-storage?topic=cloud-object-storage-security).
+* **Cluster data on the local host**: Because the cluster masters run on your {{site.data.keyword.satelliteshort}} location control plane hosts, the data is still available on the physical hosts in your infrastructure provider after you delete the {{site.data.keyword.satelliteshort}} location.
+To delete the data, consult your infrastructure provider documentation to reload the operating system or delete the host.